 That means 4 out of 5 kids I saw that day in Cambodia weren’t orphans at all.

-The vast majority of orphans are living with a surviving parent grandparent, or other family member.
+The vast majority of orphans have a surviving parent grandparent, or other family member.
 80% of children living in orphanages have a living parent willing to care for them.
 If not a parent, a grandparent or aunt or uncle, who really does care about them deeply.
 But in effort to do what’s best, they put their child in the one place with guaranteed food, shelter, and education.
 An orphanage.

 Children belong in families, not institutions.